-MissionThe Florida Department of Environmental Protection, in partnership with the Florida Department of Education, is coordinating a school science laboratory cleanout endeavor as part of the federal Environmental Protection Agency’s School Chemical Cleanout Campaign, or SC3 Program.
+MissionThe Florida Department of Environmental Protection is coordinating a school science laboratory cleanout endeavor as part of the federal Environmental Protection Agency’s School Chemical Cleanout Campaign, or SC3 Program.

 Every year, throughout the country, hundreds of thousands of dollars are spent on school incidents involving chemicals such as spills and fires.
 These incidents involve potentially dangerous chemicals which, in some cases, had been unused for more than thirty years.
 In addition to financial costs, these spills may also cause school closures that result in a loss of valuable education time.
 SC3 seeks to address this issue by not only cleaning out excess, legacy, unused, and improperly stored chemicals but also by going a step further and implementing preventive mechanisms in schools.